oasisprotocol/docs/docs/node/run-your-node/maintenance/handling-network-upgrades.md

 ### Download and Verify the Provided Genesis File {#verify-genesis}

-In addition, download the new genesis file linked in the [Network Parameters] and save it as `/node/etc/genesis.json`.
+In addition, download the new genesis file linked in the Network Parameters page ([Mainnet], [Testnet]) and save it as `/node/etc/genesis.json`.

 Compare the dumped state with the downloaded genesis file: